 The four visiting speaker sessions and the pitch-letter workshop will take place on Tuesday evenings from 7pm-9pm, to include time for Q&As.
 At some of these visiting speaker sessions, students will be given the opportunity to practise pitching their novels to industry professionals.

 The 25-minute, one-to-one tutorials with Charlotte Mendelson will take place on Wednesday evenings between 6pm and 7pm.

 The one-to-one, 45-minute tutorial with literary agent Norah Perkins or Anna Davis will take place towards the end of the course – appointment times will be agreed with the students.

 Towards the end of the course, students will be given a date by which to submit their 3,000 words plus a one-page synopsis to be shared with the full agenting teams at Curtis Brown and C+W. This is not a formal submission to the agency but a chance for students to share work-in-progress with our literary agents ahead of the drinks evening.

 All sessions take place from 7pm–9pm at Curtis Brown's offices.

 Introduction and Beginnings, with Anna Davis and Charlotte Mendelson

-Visiting Speaker Session – Abbie Greaves and Lucy Morris (CB) with Amy Perkins (Tinder Press), hosted by Norah Perkins
+Visiting Speaker Session – Emma Finn (C&W) and Katie Greenstreet (C&W) with a publisher, hosted by Norah Perkins (CB)

 Planning and Openings, with Charlotte